Why is my shut-off valve foul smell

 When should I call a plumber for a smelly shut-off valve?

-If the odor persists or you are unable to fully clean the valve, it's best to call a professional plumber.
-They can properly diagnose the issue and replace the valve if necessary.
+If the smell persists after cleaning or you are uncomfortable working on the plumbing, it's best to call a professional plumber to diagnose and fix the issue.

 Connect with certified professionals in your area